Shopify/seafoam/README.md

 * `--show-begin-end` shows *begin* and *end* nodes, which are hidden by default
 * `--hide-floating` hides nodes that aren't fixed by control flow
 * `--no-reduce-edges` turns off the pass to reduce the number of edges by inlining simple nodes above their users
+* `--no-simplify` turns off passes that simplify the graph, except frame states are still hidden
 * `--draw-blocks` to draw basic block information if available

 ## Debugging